amaliujia/StoneDB/README.md

 step 2 (In progress):

+a. encapsulate all necessary socket functions into ossSocket.

-a. send requests from client to server.
+b. send requests from client to server.

-b. server can handle requests from different clients through multithreading.
+c. server can handle requests from different clients through multithreading.

 ---relating files: core.hpp, ossSocket.hpp, ossSocket.cpp.